 Hello my friends,

 I can’t believe this year is going pretty fast and we are already in the last week of July.
 As you know, I have the privilege to live in the beautiful all-year-round sunny Miami.
 But the funny part is that I spend most of the summer inside my condo because I don’t like the humidity or the hot weather.
 On the bright side, I have the excuse to go to the kitchen and get inspired with seasonal produces.
 And, guess what fruits are in season now?
 “Stone Fruits.”
+My favorites are the peach and the cherry.
 Yeah!..

 I love all kinds of stone fruits but two of my favorites are peaches and cherries.
 They are so pretty and super delicious.
 They are very versatile.
 You can eat them alone, with desserts, and even in savory dishes.

 This time, I broiled some peaches for 6-8 minutes until they got soft and juicy inside.
+See the full Broiled Peaches recipe.
 Some similar recipes call for brown sugar to give the caramelized color, but instead I just used the sugar that comes from the Spiced Sour Cherry Spread.
 The spread doesn’t just give the caramelized color but it also gives some extra flavors.

 Spiced Sour Cherry Spread is made with cherries slow-simmering with Burgundy red wine, ginger, sugar, lemon juice, pepper.
 The cherries used for this spread are a combination of whole and puree Morello cherries, as well as tart dried cherries.
 I bet that your mouth is watering right now, same as mine.
 I’m thinking about how good this spread is with chocolate ice cream and some whipped cream and a splash of brandy or cognac.